Cherry Hill High School East: Awards, recognition and rankings

-Grade-fixing scandal
+2007 grade-fixing scandal

-In 2007, the school received coverage for a grade-fixing incident, after two students had been found to have used a teacher's password to hack into the board of education's database and change at least six other students' grades.
+In 2007, the school received coverage for a grade-fixing incident after two students were found to have used a teacher's password to hack into the board of education's database and change at least six other students' grades.
 In September 2006, during a routine check, the school became aware of the changes and began an investigation with the police.
 In January 2007, two students were arrested for the crime and charged with third degree computer theft.
 One was a freshman at Drexel University while the other was still a senior at East.
 The students received probation after pleading guilty.
 Four more students were disciplined by the school for paying the two hackers to change their grades.